-“The only reason that I’m still holding on”, he’d said to me a few weeks earlier “is that I want to be here to see you and Stephanie get married and be happy.”
+“The reason that I’m holding on”, he said to me “is that I want to be here to see you and Stephanie get married and be happy.”

-Late Tuesday night, I was sleeping on a couch in the waiting room when his nurse came and woke me up from the hospital couch where I’d fallen asleep.
-My dad had taken an unexpected turn for the worst, and they didn’t know whether or not he’d make it through the night.
-The next six hours were a blur – and a testament to the fact that I’d chosen to marry the most amazing woman in the world.
-After everyone had gone home for some much needed rest on Wednesday night, we went for a walk, and out of nowhere she said the exact words that had been running through my mind all evening: “I think that we should get married in the hospital with your dad.
-It doesn’t feel right to do it any other way.”
+Late the next night, a nurse woke me up from the hospital couch where I’d fallen asleep.
+My dad had taken an unexpected turn for the worst.
+The next 24 hours were a blur – and a testament to the fact that God had given me the most amazing woman in the world.
+As we were walked outside, hoping to clear our heads and get some fresh air, she said “I think that we should get married in the hospital with your dad.
+It doesn’t feel right to do things any other way.”

 Instead of the huge wedding we’d spent months planning, we were married in Room 6 of the ICU, with only our pastor and parents present.
-My dad was on a ventilator and heavily medicated, and I wasn’t sure that he was aware of what was happening.
-We stood next to his bed, and I held his hand.
-As we recited our vows, I held Stephanie’s hand in my right and his in my left, and as we were pronounced husband and wife, he gently squeezed my hand, and I like to think that he was letting me know that he understood what was going on, and that he was happy.
+My dad was in and out of consciousness and heavily medicated, and I wasn’t sure that he knew we were there.
+As we recited our vows, I held Stephanie’s hand in my right and his in my left, and as we were pronounced husband and wife, he gently squeezed my hand — and I knew that he was letting me know that he understood what was going on, and that he was happy.
 When we walked out of the room, married, the entire ICU staff had gathered outside the door and were applauding.

-Stephanie and I spent our first night as a young married couple sleeping on a couch in the ICU waiting room.
-Early Friday afternoon, with my mom and brothers and sisters standing at his bedside, my wife held my dad’s hand and read the Bible to him.
-A few minutes later, he passed away.
+Stephanie and I spent our first night as a married couple sleeping on a couch in the ICU.
+Early the next afternoon, with my mom and siblings gathered around his bedside with us, my dad passed away.